cdesterke/ferroviz/README.md

 install_github("cdesterke/ferroviz")
 ```
 ### description
-ferroviz is a R-package based on ferrdb v2 database (Zhou et al. 2023) which highlight ferroptosis related in a differential expressed gene analysis output from limma algorithm.
-With biomart gene conversion between Homo sapiens and Mus musculus (Cunningham et al. 2022) is possible to applied analyses to these two species.
+ferroviz is a R-package based on ferrdb v2 database(Zhou et al. 2023) which highlight ferroptosis related in a differential expressed gene analysis output from limma algorithm.
+With biomart gene conversion between Homo sapiens and Mus musculus(Cunningham et al. 2022) possible to applied analyses to these two species.

 # HUMAN ANALYSES